 Design thinking is described by SDN as a “discipline that uses the designer’s sensibility and methods to match people’s needs with what is technologically feasible, and with what a viable business strategy can convert into customer value and market opportunity.”

 Service design is about people and the right mindset, whereas design thinking is the right mindset.
 Therefore, service design can be understood as the application of design thinking and design methodologies.

 Organizational change can be continuous or it can occur for distinct periods of time, manifesting itself in two forms: firstly, as the process in which an organization changes its structure, strategies, operational methods, technologies or culture to create or respond to change within the organization; and secondly, as the actual effects of these changes.

-At Motley we believe that tomorrow will always be different, since nothing is permanent except change.
-For us, organisations are living organisms that need to continuously be reminded to live in the present, the “now,” and not attach themselves to yesterday’s successes.
+At Motley, we believe that tomorrow will always be different, since nothing is permanent except change.
+For us, organizations are living organisms that need to continuously be reminded about tomorrow, and not to attack themselves to yesterday’s or today’s success.

 We’re down to the last term and we’ve appropriately reached peak jargon.

 According to the Oxford English Dictionary, value is defined as “the regard that something is held to deserve; the importance, worth, or usefulness of something.”
 Clear enough, right?

 From a service management perspective the definition of value is one of the most ill-defined and elusive.
 There are several holistic approaches that try to offer an alternative, but nevertheless no further conclusions have been made.